 Dr. Clarence Lee, author and motivational coach, believes strongly in communicating to your child about what healthy lifestyle choices look like.

 Even our youngest children are affected by obesity before they reach kindergarten.
-Childhood obesity is more prevalent amongst pre-schoolers in low income communities according to reports.
+Childhood obesity is more prevalent among pre-schoolers in low-income communities according to reports.
 Dr. Lee makes sure that even his own son doesn’t succumb to such statistics.

 “I don’t buy chips.
 My son is two years old and doesn’t know what candy is.
 He loves fruit and gets the sugar and sweetness from that.”